jackzfdai/iotLight/README.md

 #IoT Synchronized Light
-This project is based on the ESP-MQTT sample application, the original readme from that project is below.
+This project is based on the ESP-MQTT sample application from Espressif and ESP-IDF, the original readme from that project is below.

 Personal information, such as the Wi-Fi access information, has been removed from the SDK config and will need to be reconfigured.

-The current MQTT access token may be expired, sign up for a Flespi account, activate a new token, and replace the current SDK config if necessary.
+The current MQTT access token may be expired, sign up for a Flespi account, activate a new token, and replace the current line in SDK config if necessary.

 # ESP-MQTT sample application
 (See the README.md file in the upper level 'examples' directory for more information about examples.)